carbon-design-system/carbon/packages/react/src/components/UIShell/README.md

     - `Switcher`: used to render a list of product links inside the right panel
       - `SwitcherItem`: used to render list item
         - `SwitcherItemLink`: used to render a link inside the list item
-      - `Swithcer Divder`: used to render a divider for list items
+      - `SwitcherDivider`: used to render a divider for list items